1. Configurer un serveur DHCP et DNS

 # are some options which are recommended, they are detailed at the

-# Override the default route supplied by dnsmasq, which assumes the
+# end of this section.# Override the default route supplied by dnsmasq, which assumes the

 # router is the same machine as the one running dnsmasq.